appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/refresh-table-data.md

 ---
 description: This page shows you how to display a master-detail form and update table data using a JSON form.
 ---
-# Update Table Data using JSON Form
+# Update Table Data Using JSON Form

 This page shows you how to display a master-detail form and update table data using a JSON form.